Shani Higgins Presents Business Blogging Stats at PR Summit

 17:35 Blog pitching success increases dramatically when you know how to identify the most influential bloggers who cover your topic.
 Understanding how to research and select bloggers, though is not discussed in this podcast, but can certainly be attained through social media training.

 23:44 Blog Trends – The level of professionalism among bloggers is on the rise, as is giving bloggers opportunities to become true brand advocates.
 Bloggers are also becoming more savvy about compensation and are well aware of how they are helping brands achieve goals.
-More brands are compensating bloggers to attend conferences to help these brand ambassadors and enthusiasts amplify the brand message and foster a tighter relationship.
+More brands are establishing brand ambassador programs that compensate bloggers to attend conferences and amplify their brand messages through blogs and social media.

-25:13 Shani Higgins included a number of interesting Blogger Relations Case Studies, including:
+25:13 Shani Higgins included several interesting Blogger Relations Case Studies, including:

-- Walmart (@Walmart)and Vogue (@Voguemagazine) brand ambassador blogger outreach programs
+- Walmart and Vogue brand ambassador blogger outreach programs

-- Samsung Galaxy S (@SamsungmobileUS) product review blogger outreach program
+- Samsung Galaxy S product review blogger outreach program

 You can’t track progress without benchmarks comparing these statistics.
 These historical statistics on blogging provide an excellent framework to compare current blogging stats against.